EHowardHill/Khap-Package-Manager/README.md

 `config.json` is the server-side configuration.
 `static` (can) contain binaries to serve.
 `promo` contains photos for this GitHub page.

-## Get started

-On your client Mac, run the following command:
-`sudo /bin/bash -c "$(curl -s http://206.255.16.66:8000/static/install.sh)"`

-If it looks similar to Homebrew's installation, it should!

-Keep in mind, this is **proof of concept** software, it still has a lot of polish and a long ways to go.
-Please let me know if you encounter any issues.

 If running `khap` does nothing, try running `/usr/local/bin/khap` instead.
 If the terminal complains that you don't have correct permissions to run, simply use the command `sudo chmod +x /usr/local/bin/khap`.